-It is convenient to consider separately the Manx and the Mourne stocks; both of these are small autumn spawning stocks.
+It is convenient to consider separately the Manx stock and the Mourne stock; both of these are small autumn spawning stocks.
 The Manx stock appears to be maintaining a reasonable stock size and recruitment level; the Mourne stock is in danger of extinction.

-5.2 Catch and Effort
+5.2 Catch and effort

 5.2.1 Tables 5.2.1 and 5.2.2 give the annual catches in the North Irish Sea, 1967 to 1976, by country and by stock.
-The reduction of the United Kingdom catch of the Manx stock by 16% from 1975 to 1976 was influenced by a nationally determined TAC for United Kingdom vessels which was set at 12 000 tons; the catch taken by the United Kingdom exceeded this figure.
+The reduction of UK catch of Manx stock by 16% from 1975 to 1976 was influenced by a nationally determined TAC for UK vessels which was set at 12 000 tons; the catch taken by UK exceeded this figure.
 The total catch of the Mourne stock was, however, only 261 tons lower than in the previous year.
 Effort on the Manx stock was reduced in 1976 by 12% from that of the previous year.
 There are no reliable data for effort on the Mourne stock.
 Table 5.2.3 gives the fishing effort on the Manx stock from 1964 to 1976 together with the fishing mortality calculated by cohort analysis for these years.

-5.3 Age Composition of the Catch
+5.3 Age composition of the catch

-Total catches, by weight, of Manx herring were converted to numbers at each age by using data from samples of the catch landed in Isle of Man, England, Northern Ireland and France.
+Total catches, by weight, of Manx herring were converted to numbers at each age by the use of data from samples of catch landed in Isle of Man, England, Northern Ireland and France.
 Catches of Mourne herring were similarly treated with data from landings in Northern Ireland, Ireland and England.
-It may be seen from Tables 5.3.1 (a) and (b) that 2-ring and 3-ring fish were the most common age groups in catches of the Manx stock and that herring older than 3-rings made up about 24% of the catch in 1976.
-0, 1 and 2-group herring were the most numerous age groups in Mourne catches; older fish were very scarce.

-5.4 The Industrial Fishery in the Irish Sea
+It may be seen from Tables 5.3.1 (a) and (b) that 2-ring and 3-ring fish were the most common age groups in catches of the Manx stock and that herrings older than 3-rings made up about 24% of the catch in 1976.
+O, 1 and 2-group herrings were the most numerous age groups in Mourne catches; older fish were very scarce.
+5.4 The industrial fishery in the Irish Sea

 The industrial fishery carried out in the northern part of the Irish Sea continued in 1976.
 Catches from this fishery, however, decreased because of a closure of the reduction plant from April to September.
-Estimates of the weight of young herring taken in these industrial catches (based on samples obtained since 1969) are shown below.
+Estimates of the weight of young herring taken in these industrial catches, (based on samples obtained since 1969) are shown below.